kkudlak45/cs465-programming-assignment-2/README.md

 `./gradlew run –-args=’testcase1.txt’`

 The specified input file must be located in `src/main/resources` since it will be loaded in as a classpath resource.
+By default, testcase1.txt - testcase5.txt are stored in this directory.

 An alternative to command line execution would be to load the project into Eclipse & run it from there.
 To do so:
 - Import as a gradle project.
 File > Import… > Gradle > Existing Gradle Project > Next > > Browse… > select the root directory of the project > Finish